 Jon Rahm, Spain

-The former Sun Devil and Scottsdale resident is competing in his first Olympics after a positive COVID test forced him out of the Tokyo Games.
+The former Sun Devil and Scottsdale resident competed in his first Olympics after a positive COVID test forced him out of the Tokyo Games, finishing in a tie for fifth in the men's golf strokes competition.

 The two-time major champion won 11 golf tournaments while at ASU.